rust-lang/rust/README.md

 found a bug with Miri, we'd appreciate if you tell us and we'll add it to the list!

+By default, Miri ensures a fully deterministic execution and isolates the program from the host system.
+Some APIs that would usually access the host, such as gathering entropy for random number generators, environment variables, and clocks, are replaced by deterministic "fake" implementations.
+Set `MIRIFLAGS="-Zmiri-disable-isolation"` to access the real system APIs instead.
+(In particular, the "fake" system RNG APIs make Miri **not suited for cryptographic use**!
+Do not generate keys using Miri.)

-However, be aware that Miri will **not catch all cases of undefined behavior** in your program, and cannot run all programs:
+All that said, be aware that Miri will **not catch all cases of undefined behavior** in your program, and cannot run all programs:

 * There are still plenty of open questions around the basic invariants for some types and when these invariants even have to hold.
 Miri tries to avoid false